You Decide Denver is funding project ideas from people just like you to influence Denver’s approach to substance use support and recovery.

 Frequently Asked Questions

-The participatory budgeting process takes several months.
-It includes idea collection, proposal development, community voting and project implementation.
-A detailed timeline will be made available on our website.
+The process spans several months and includes proposal review, contracting, and implementation.
+A timeline is available on our website.